-Margate isn't ever going to be a chocolate-box seaside resort, and nor is it twee.
+Margate isn't a chocolate-box seaside resort, and nor is it twee.
 In fact, this seaside town is pretty darn cool.
 The Old Town is the focus of recent regeneration, with a main square and narrow lanes packed with independent businesses.
 The Turner Contemporary glints proudly on the seafront, a beacon for the town's arty vibe, and Dreamland amusement park has reopened its doors for traditional fairground fun.

 Not so much a functioning town as a semi-fictional village, Portmeirion is unlike anywhere else in Britain.
 A swish Mediterranean resort plonked in wildest North Wales, it is the brainchild of eccentric architect Clough Williams-Ellis, who built this Italianate village with a piazza, grand porticoes and terracotta-roofed houses, all in bright pastel colours.

 This quaint little Edwardian seaside town in North Yorkshire has homely pubs, quirky shops and a weekly farmers' market.
 Scramble up the hillside by the beach for a great view over the huge orange-sand bay, and follow up with some top-notch fish and chips from one of the stalls on the popular beachside slipway, Coble Landing.
 At low tide, head out to the peninsula of Filey Brigg – a fossiliferous, rocky promontory that's popular with fishermen and naturalists alike.

-Long associated with a vibrant local art scene, St Ives in Cornwall has more galleries, exhibitions and culture than you can shake a stick at, including the town's branch of the Tate and the Barbara Hepworth Museum and Sculpture Garden.
+St Ives in Cornwall has long been associated with a vibrant local art scene.
+There are more galleries, exhibitions and culture than you can shake a stick at, including the town's branch of the Tate and the Barbara Hepworth Museum and Sculpture Garden.
 The Penwith landscape, with its stunning azure seascapes and white sand beaches, is the backdrop to a charming higgledy-piggledy town of narrow cobbled streets and fishermen’s houses.

-Salcombe is undoubtedly one of Devon's most genteel seaside towns, with pastel-coloured houses staggered up the hill and the winding streets crammed full of little shops, old pubs and surprisingly contemporary cafés.
-Visit after the school holidays – in high summer you'll struggle to negotiate the thronging crowds – and take the ferry out onto the estuary to seek out quiet little soft-sand coves and beaches so scenic you'll forget you're in the UK.
+Salcombe is undoubtedly one of Devon's most genteel seaside towns.
+Pastel-coloured houses stagger up the hill and the winding streets are crammed full of little shops, old pubs and surprisingly contemporary cafés.
+Visit after the school holidays, as in high summer you'll struggle to negotiate the thronging crowds.
+While you're there, take the ferry out onto the estuary to seek out quiet little soft-sand coves and beaches so scenic you'll forget you're in the UK.